ceph/ceph/doc/man/8/rbd.rst

 * nocephx_sign_messages - Disable message signing (since 4.4).

-* mount_timeout=x - A timeout on various steps in `rbd map` and `rbd unmap` sequences (default is 60 seconds).
-In particular, since 4.2 this can be used to ensure that `rbd unmap` eventually times out when there is no network connection to a cluster.
+* mount_timeout=x - A timeout on various steps in `rbd device map` and `rbd device unmap` sequences (default is 60 seconds).
+In particular, since 4.2 this can be used to ensure that `rbd device unmap` eventually times out when there is no network connection to a cluster.

 * osdkeepalive=x - OSD keepalive timeout (default is 5 seconds).

 * osd_idle_ttl=x - OSD idle TTL (default is 60 seconds).

-Per mapping (block device) `rbd map` options:
+Per mapping (block device) `rbd device map` options:

 * rw - Map the image read-write (default).